multiversx/mx-sdk-js-native-auth-server/README.md

   // by domain.
 At least one value must be provided
   acceptedOrigins: string[] = [];

+  // An optional function that returns a boolean if the origin received as a parameter is accepted.
+  // This is called only if the origin is not in the list of accepted origins defined in acceptedOrigins isOriginAccepted?: (origin: string) => boolean | Promise<boolean>;

   // Maximum allowed TTL from the token.
   // Default: one day (86400 seconds)
   maxExpirySeconds: number = 86400;